 Check the price of these Audio-Technica microphones at select retailers by clicking the following links:

 The AT2020 and AT2035 are both featured in My New Microphone's Top Best Microphones For Podcasting (All Budgets) and Top Best Microphones Under $150 For Recording Vocals.

 Audio-Technica was established in 1962 in Tokyo, Japan, by Hideo Matsushita.
 The company is headquartered in Machida, Tokyo, Japan.

-Audio-Technica is also featured in My New Microphone’s Top Best Headphone Brands In The World.
+Audio-Technica is also featured in the following My New Microphone articles:

 Royer may be the least known microphone manufacturer on this list.
-Guitarists who are privy to microphones will likely know of the legendary R121, but Royer Labs makes many high-quality ribbon microphones that sound absolutely stunning.
+Guitarists privy to microphones will likely know of the legendary R121, but Royer Labs makes many high-quality ribbon microphones that sound absolutely stunning.

-Since its inception in 1998, Royer Labs has nearly singlehandedly brought ribbon microphones back to popular demand around the world.
-Royer Labs has a dedicated team that is determined to impart warmth, realism and musicality into the digital recording process.
+Since its inception in 1998, Royer Labs has nearly singlehandedly brought ribbon microphones back to popular demand worldwide.
+Royer Labs has a dedicated team determined to impart warmth, realism and musicality into the digital recording process.
 They do so with industry-leading innovation in ribbon mic technology.

 The following 3 ribbon microphones are likely the three most popular from Royer Labs: